-Explore four trails and a castle and enjoy outstanding views of the New York City skyline and High Mountain.
+Explore a castle and three scenic trails that offer outstanding views of the New York City skyline and High Mountain.
 Learn more about Garret Mountain Reservation.

 South Mountain Reservation (Essex County)

-Miles of trails, Surprise Lake, a deserted village.
+Miles of trails, Surprise Lake, plus a deserted village.
 Learn more about Watchung Reservation.